-As of July 2016, the FTA has not drafted guidance for transit agencies that operate package delivery services.
-Package delivery service is not included in current FTA guidance on incidental use; however, two examples may have regulatory similarities: charter service and meals-on-wheels.
-While the existing legislation does not specifically mention package deliver , it governs non-mission specific activities and, pending interpretation by the F A, may be similar to future package delivery service guidance/regulations.
+As of July 2016, FTA has not drafted guidance for transit agencies that operate package delivery services.
+Package delivery service is not included in current FTA guidance on incidental use, but two examples may have regulatory similarities: charter service and meals-on-wheels.
+While the existing legislation does not specifically mention package delivery, it governs non-mission specific activities and, pending interpretation by FTA, may be similar to future package delivery service guidance/regulations.